braydenwny/Random-Dinner-generator-web-app/README.md

 # Random-Dinner-generator-web-app
-This is a Random Dinner generator web application made with HTML, CSS, Flask, Pandas and JSON I am trying to figure out how to deploy it onto the web, but if you want to use locally you must have flask and pandas installed, as well as python
+This is a Random Dinner generator web application made with HTML, CSS, Flask, Pandas and JSON If you want to use locally you must have flask and pandas installed, as well as python, and uncomment the app.run line/if statement
   (pip install Flask and pip install Pandas)

+If you want to use on the web it is now up at https://random-dinner-flask-application.onrender.com/